When you secure a piece of press coverage mentioning you or your photography business, make sure you are making the most of it!

 Even better if you can tell the story of how it came about and what you learnt from the experience of being featured.
 Perhaps you took part in a magazine photoshoot – what was it like being in front of the camera instead of behind it, for example?

-Share behind the scenes pictures, stories and insights that will be interesting to your readers.
+Share your own behind the scenes pictures, stories and insights that will be interesting to your readers, although do not share copyrighted material such as a photograph of the magazine article.

 3. Share your press successes in your email newsletter